mystic-games-team/Alien-GameEngine/README.md

 * Light and Camera Icons in Scene: Icons that show where this components are and help in the mousepicking of them.

 * Octree: To view octree, check box in the panel renderer in the octree options must be active and at least one gameobject with mesh must be static.

+### Assigment 3

+* More than 1 object is supported to be selected, cntrl to select another keeping the others.
+Also they can be moved/rotated/scaled or deleted and cntrl D clone them.
+Moving a object with shift pressed, clones it and move the clone.

+* GameObjects have a tag and can be assigned in the inspector.
+Also there is a menu to create or remove tags.
+GameObjects can be find with their tag.

+* There is a text editor for the scripts in the engine.

+* Clone GameObjects

+* Engine can be started with game mode.
+Some modules and ImGui is never created.

+* Maybe HotReload?

 ## Panels